Diamonds on White Velevet | Lisa Robin

 Understanding the Differences Between Diamond, Cubic Zirconia, and Moissanite

-Diamonds are formed deep within the Earth's mantle under high pressure and temperature.
+Natural Diamonds are formed deep within the Earth's mantle under high pressure and temperature.
 Their unique atomic structure gives them exceptional hardness, making them the hardest substance known to man.
 Diamonds are graded based on the 4Cs - cut, color, clarity, and carat weight - which determine their value and overall quality.
 The cut affects the stone's brilliance, while color refers to the presence of any yellow or brown tints.
 Clarity measures the presence of internal flaws or blemishes, and carat weight determines the size of the diamond.
-Diamonds have a timeless appeal and are considered a symbol of luxury and prestige.br/>
+Diamonds have a timeless appeal and are considered a symbol of luxury and prestige.

 Moissanite, a relatively new gemstone, is another popular alternative to diamonds.
 Originally discovered in a meteor crater, moissanite is now created in laboratories.
 It shares many similarities with diamonds, including exceptional brilliance and fire.
 In fact, moissanite has a higher refractive index than diamonds, meaning it reflects more light and sparkles even more.
 Moissanite is also more affordable than diamonds, making it an attractive option for budget-conscious buyers.
-However, its popularity has raised concerns about its environmental impact, as lab-created gemstones require significant energy and resources to produce.br/>
+However, its popularity has raised concerns about its environmental impact, as lab-created gemstones require significant energy and resources to produce.

 In the next sections, we'll delve deeper into the pros and cons of each stone, helping you make an informed decision that aligns with your preferences, budget, and values.

 Lab created diamonds are carbon-based as are natural diamonds, so they are "real" diamonds - unlike cubic zirconia or moissanite.
 These diamond simulants are also created in a lab, but they do not contain carbon atoms and are therefore not real diamonds.
-Mined diamonds and lab created diamonds are inherently alike in appearance, feel and hardness, but a simulant option like cubic zirconia or moissanite differs in appearance, feel, and hardness noticeably.

-Pros and Cons of Diamond Engagement Rings
+Pros and Cons of Natural or Lab Diamond Engagement Rings

 Pros: